 I buy with a fierce commitment to organics.
 For so many good reasons.
 I really do not understand why people eat pesticides by choice.

-I avoid GMOs and those who promote and serve GMOs.
+I avoid GMOs, Glyphosate, Obeseogens and lots of other confusing, enginereed stuff.
+You’ve heard of The Precautionary Principle?
 There is no way that I knowingly want to put those ingredients into my body, my friends or family’s bodies, and I certainly do not want to support Monsanto.

 I trace my food back to where it came from.
 This makes me feel good, and also makes me feel confident in all other principles I have listed as above.